ansible/ansible/docs/docsite/rst/user_guide/index.rst

 Executing playbooks
 ===================

-Once your playbook is ready to run, you may want to review these advanced topics:
+Once your playbook is ready to run, you may need to use these topics:

 * Executing "dry run" playbooks with :ref:`check mode and diff <check_mode_dry>`
-* Running playbooks while troubleshooting with :ref:`start and step <playbooks_startnstep>`
+* Running playbooks while troubleshooting with :ref:`start and step <playbooks_start_and_step>`
-* Correcting tasks during execution with the :ref:`Ansible debugger <playbooks_debugger>`
+* Correcting tasks during execution with the :ref:`Ansible debugger <playbook_debugger>`
 * Controlling how my playbook executes with :ref:`strategies and more <playbooks_strategies>`
 * Running tasks, plays, and playbooks :ref:`asynchronously <playbooks_async>`